centre-for-effective-altruism/auth0-rules/README.md

 tenant.
 For example, maybe you only want a rule to apply to certain applications, so you want to use a list of these application IDs into your function – obviously these IDs will be different on different tenants.
-Instead of hard-coding these values into the rule code, you can instead inject a `TEMPLATE_DATA` global, that will be populated by data from the `getData()` function in the rule manifest.
+Instead of hard-coding these values into the script code, you can instead inject a `TEMPLATE_DATA` global, that will be populated by data from the `getData()` function in the script manifest.

 The `TEMPLATE_DATA` variable is declared as a TypeScript global with type `Record<string, any>`, so rule file will compile happily.
 It's a good idea to